TTHNone/ProjectCS231-CV-tth/README.md

-# CV Final Project for CS231
+# CV Final Project for CS231 - Introduction to computer vision

 A project about detect age and gender on UTKFace dataset

 ## Authors